Codeception/Codeception/docs/12-ContinuousIntegration.md

 ![Travis CI](http://codeception.com/images/travis.png)

 Travis CI is popular service CI with good GitHub integration.
 Codeception is self-tested with Travis CI.
-There nothing specifal about configuration.
+There nothing special about configuration.
 Just add to the bottom line of travis configuration:

 ```yaml
 php codecept run